martinsejas/Blockchain-Twitter/README.md

 # ether-twitter

 ## Project Description
-A mini recreation of Twitter using Ethereum and Solidity for the backend and ReactJS for the frontend, with our Smart Contract deployed on the Goerli Testnet.
+A mini recreation of Twitter using Ethereum and Solidity for the backend and ReactJS for the frontend, with a Smart Contract deployed on the Goerli Testnet.

 Check out the latest live build!
 (Desktop Only)
 <br>